MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ## Title and logo

 In the **Title + logo** section of the Edit site header pop-up window, makers can modify their site's title and update or remove the site logo.
-If a logo is selected for use, makers can provide alternative text to make the site more accessible to users.

 :::image type="content" source="media/edit-header/edit-site-header.png" alt-text="Title and logo options inside the Edit site header pop-up window.":::

 - To edit the site's title, enter your text in the text box under the **Site title label**.
+- Use the **toggle switch** next to the **Site logo label** to remove the logo from the header completely.
 - Select the **Upload image button** under the **Site logo label** and follow the prompts to add the image of your choice.
 - Use the text box under the **Alt text label** to provide alternative text for your site logo.

-> [!TIP]
-> You can also use the toggle switch to remove the logo from the header completely.

 ## Styling